FilecoinFoundationWeb/Filecoin-Antithesis/README.md

 `docker exec workload /opt/antithesis/test/v1/main/parallel_driver_create_wallets.sh`

 4. We should see the command successfully complete.
-You've now validated that your test is ready to run on the Antithesis platform!
+You've now validated this test is ready to run on the Antithesis platform!
 (Note that SDK assertions won't be evaluated locally).

 ## How to Contribute